rancher/docs/content/rancher/v2.x/en/cluster-provisioning/rke-clusters/windows-clusters/_index.md

 >**Notes:**
 >
->- If you are using AWS, you can choose *Microsoft Windows Server 2019 Base with Containers* as Amazon Machine Image (AMI)
+>- If you are using AWS, you should choose *Microsoft Windows Server 2019 Base with Containers* as the Amazon Machine Image (AMI).
->- If you are using GCE, you can choose *Windows Server 2019 Datacenter for Containers* as OS image
+>- If you are using GCE, you should choose *Windows Server 2019 Datacenter for Containers* as the OS image.

 ### Requirements

-- You can view node requirements for Linux and Windows nodes in the [installation section]({{< baseurl >}}/rancher/v2.x/en/installation/requirements/).
+- You can view the requirements for Linux and Windows nodes in the [installation section]({{< baseurl >}}/rancher/v2.x/en/installation/requirements/).
 - For **Host Gateway (L2bridge)** networking, it's best to use the same Layer 2 network for all nodes.
 Otherwise, you need to configure the route rules for them.
-- For **VXLAN (Overlay)** networking, you must confirm the Windows Server 2019 host with [KB4489899](https://support.microsoft.com/en-us/help/4489899) hotfix.
+- For **VXLAN (Overlay)** networking, you must confirm the Windows Server 2019 has the [KB4489899](https://support.microsoft.com/en-us/help/4489899) hotfix installed.
 Most of Cloud-hosted VMs already have this hotfix.
 - Your cluster must include at least one Linux worker node to run Rancher Cluster agent, DNS, Metrics server and Ingress related containers.
 - Although we recommend the three node architecture listed in the table above, you can add additional Linux and Windows workers to scale up your cluster for redundancy.